acend/infrastructure/README.md

 ### Get ArgoCD admin credentials

-Run the following command in the `terraform` subfolder to get the `admin` password for Argocd:
+Run the following command in the `terraform` subfolder to get the `admin` password for ArgoCD:

 ```bash
 terraform output argocd-admin-secret